 However, recently it has become clear that some measure of judicial independence can benefit ruling parties in non-democracies as well.
 Independent courts can help gather information on citizen grievances, monitor social discontent (Ríos-Figueroa and Aguilar 2017) and excessive abuses by lower-level agents of the regime (Ginsburg 2008), legitimate the regime through appeals to the rule of law (Moustafa, 2008; Whiting, 2017), protect investments (Moustafa 2008), reduce uncertainty and the risk of internal conflict (Sievert 2018), make post-election protest by opposition groups less likely (Eisenstadt 2003b), and police possible threats to the ruling party from other power centers in society (Ma 2017).
-As a result, many authoritarian regimes have adopted one or more of the formal institutions that preserve judicial autonomy(2020, 67–72)rucially, regimes may adopt these reforms in order to capture the benefits listed above, which have little to do with liberalization or a desire to win elections.
+As a result, many authoritarian regimes have adopted one or more of the formal institutions that preserve judicial autonomy.
+In particular, de jure reforms can include lengthening judicial tenure, insulating judicial salaries from political interference, amending selection procedures to limit political pressures (e.g. through judicial councils), and restricting the conditions under which judges may be disciplined or dismissed (see Staton, Reenock, and Holsinger (2020, 67–72) for a more detailed overview of these institutions).
+Crucially, regimes may adopt these reforms in order to capture the benefits listed above, which have little to do with liberalization or a desire to win elections.

 Nevertheless, it is also clear that an independent judiciary can be a double-edged sword, creating “a uniquely independent institution with public access in the midst of an authoritarian state” (Ginsburg and Moustafa, 2008, p.
 13), allowing for opposition actors to challenge—and sometimes defeat—the state.
 After all, authoritarian governments only reap the benefits of enhanced investment, greater legitimacy, and more control over agents if independent courts do in fact constrain arbitrary uses of state power.
 It is also well established that governments in non-democracies routinely use informal pressure techniques—such as threats, physical attacks, bribes, and social ties (Llanos et al. 2016; Solomon 2010; Ledeneva 2008)—to influence judges’ rulings in particular cases of high interest to the regime, while allowing courts to rule more independently on other topics (Taylor 2014; Popova 2012; Wang 2020; Moustafa 2003).
 In other words, it is possible for courts in non-democracies to be allowed to rule independently in non-sensitive domains, while facing pressure to fall in line in more sensitive cases.
 Moreover, it is possible for the same policy domain to be non-sensitive under some circumstances, but to become sensitive—and subject to pressure—as circumstances change.